HVAC Training for Veterans: Is It a Good Option?

 Key Points

-• Formal training in HVACR is crucial for technicians to effectively install, maintain and repair systems, ensuring better indoor environments, compliance with legal standards and reduced utility costs.
+• Formal training in HVAC is crucial for technicians to effectively install, maintain and repair systems, ensuring better indoor environments, compliance with legal standards and reduced utility costs.
 Employers prefer hiring technicians with accredited technical training and certifications.

 • UTI supports veteran students with various benefits, including VA funding consultation, acceptance of GI Bill® benefits, a 10% tuition reduction for veterans and veteran-specific orientations, helping prepare them to transition into civilian careers.20,21